 Over the past few years, it has almost become a tradition in our home to have this Paneer Bhurji recipe as one of our festive meals.
 You can also use it as a filling for sandwiches or wraps, scoop it up with tortilla or pita chips, or serve it as a side with some fresh warm rotis or naan.

 For as long as I can remember, I have always been a muncher.
 You know, the kinds who can nosh through meal times over little bites of delicious finger food.
 Growing up, I clearly remember warm summer afternoons, or even cold winter ones for that matter, where we would often substitute our dinner for a platter of the most guilt-ridden snacks.
-Lovely fritters deep-fried till crisp and drowned in a tangy chutney, smoky char-grilled tikkas and kebabs, scrumptious sandwiches with the most amazing fillings - like this Paneer Bhurji, and of course, my personal favourites of deliciously spiced street foods.
+Lovely fritters deep-fried till crisp and drowned in a tangy chutney, smoky char-grilled tikkas and kebabs, scrumptious sandwiches with the most amazing fillings - like this Paneer Bhurji recipe, and of course, my personal favourites of deliciously spiced street foods.

 As I grew older, my love for noshing grew wider, incorporating in it varied flavours, from every cuisine I ever had a go at.
 Friday nights for me meant junk night – wherein, strictly avoiding a proper 3-course meal for dinner, I would instead opt for a plateful of wings, fries, or on many occasions, samosas.
 It was the only way I knew how to have a Friday night meal.
 Anything else seemed totally hideous.

 When I first met Hubby Dear, I was super excited to know that like me, he too grew up in a household where good food, and noshing was of high priority.
 Truly, matches are made in Heaven, but I’d like to believe that ours was cooked up in a 5-star kitchen filled with all things a culinary goddess could only dream of having.